-Salary Administration Guidelines have been developed to support the application of the organization's compensation philosophy.
-First Credit Union's salary administration program includes the development of standardized compensation grids, salary ranges, and job evaluations in order to achieve internal equity and external competitiveness.
+Salary administration guidelines have been developed to support the consistent and equitable application of the organization's compensation philosophy.

+- The salary administration guidelines apply to all regular employees whose pay is not currently managed under another compensation program or agreement. - Salary budgets are developed along with annual business plans to ensure alignment with organizational goals - Compensation grids, salary ranges and job evaluations are maintained by the Human Resources department to achieve internal equity and external competitiveness.